Deepwoods00/kingshot764/basic/basic rally\garrison instruction.md

   - Infantry Hero: Zoe
   - Cavalry Heroes: Jabel, Hilde
   - Marksmen Hero: Saul
+  - If you don't have any of the above heroes, you can use: Howard, Gordon, Quinn.
 - Ensure your best equipment is on these three heroes.

+### Garrison Participants:
+- Since this is for ***defense***, only the following heroes can be used as the first hero: Saul, Gordon, Howard. ***Do not use other heroes in the first position.
+If no heroes are available, deploy only soldiers; do not add heroes.***
+- Ensure the soldiers in your squad are above Tier 8.
+Do not use soldiers below Tier 8.

 ---
 ---